Social Security Number Trace (SSN Trace)

 An SSN Trace does not verify a person’s identity or ensure the SSN belongs to the person who supplied it.

-Click for more information about Sterling’s Identity Verification
+Click for more information about Our Identity Solutions

-The SSN Trace is just one of three powerful criminal locator tools Sterling clients can use to cast a wider net.
-Leveraging these tools allows you to identify the most likely places to search for criminal records in a background check for employment.
+The SSN Trace is just one of three powerful tools our customers can use to cast a wider net.
+Leveraging these tools helps you identify the most meaningful places to search for criminal records in a background check for employment.

 The Enhanced Nationwide Criminal Database expands the search for criminal records to include State, County and Corrections records from across the nation; these added incarceration records help by locating additional places where a candidate may have committed a crime.
 Before any findings are reported, possible convictions and pending cases are validated against primary source court records to verify the current record details.